 By Josh Martin, ATC

-Individuals experiencing Pes Cavus typically have an abnormal gait pattern resulting in an increase in pressure/weight over the fifth metatarsal.
-Jones fractures can be categorized as a stress fracture (small fracture that occurs overtime) or an acute fracture (sudden break).
+Individuals experiencing Pes Cavus typically have an abnormal gait pattern, resulting in increased pressure/weight over the fifth metatarsal.
+Jones fractures are stress fractures (small fracture that occurs over time) or an acute fracture (sudden break).

 - Difficulty walking.

-- Sharp stabbing pain on the outside of foot.
+- Sharp stabbing pain on the outside of the foot.

 - Bruising and discoloration.

-Jones Fractures generally are challenging to treat due to the lack of blood supply to the area.
-Typically, treatments consist of either casting and/or surgery.
-To determine which treatment option is best, imaging such as an X-ray must be performed to diagnose the severity of the break.
+Jones Fractures are challenging to treat due to the lack of blood supply to the area.
+Treatments consist of either casting and/or surgery.
+An X-ray will determine the break’s severity.
 After imaging, your doctor will determine if surgery is necessary.
-If surgery is required, plates and screws will be fixated down the shaft of the fifth metatarsal bone.
+If surgery is required, plates and screws will be fixated down the fifth metatarsal bone shaft.
 The recovery process for operative and non-operative patients are very similar.
 Both consist of non-weight bearing immobilization of the foot and ankle for 6-8 weeks.
-Following immobilization, physical therapy will be required to regain full function and strength of the foot and ankle.
+Following immobilization, physical therapy will be required to regain the foot and ankle’s full function and strength.